chenmiaomiao/eca/README.md

 I will upload this part of code later.

 ## Train the 2-fold ECAN with AECA on MNIST data set

++   The code for ECAN is in base_network.py.
+One could change the data_tag to these one mentioned in load_data.py

 +   Set the dimension operator to be used